apache/camel/README.md

 with a good understanding of the API.

-Apache Camel has powerful Bean Binding and integrated seamlessly with popular frameworks such as Spring, CDI, and Blueprint.
+Apache Camel has powerful Bean Binding and integrated seamlessly with popular frameworks such as Spring, Quarkus, and CDI.

 Apache Camel has extensive testing support allowing you to easily unit test your routes.